MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

 ---

 > [!IMPORTANT]
->
-> * You can choose to build a notification bot Teams app other than an Incoming Webhooks.
+> You can build a notification bot Teams app using [Teams Toolkit](../../toolkit/teams-toolkit-fundamentals.md) other than an Incoming Webhooks.
 They perform similarly but notification bot has more functionalities.
 For more information, see [Build notification bot with JavaScript](../../sbs-gs-notificationbot.yml) or [Incoming Webhook notification sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/incoming-webhook-notification).
-> * To download and explore, see [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) and [Teams Toolkit documents](../../toolkit/teams-toolkit-fundamentals.md).

 You can create and send actionable messages through Incoming Webhook or connector for Microsoft 365 Groups.
 For more information, see [create and send messages](~/webhooks-and-connectors/how-to/connectors-using.md).